ryjones/rl-report/labs/convector-repolinter-report.md

 ### ✅ `license-detectable-by-licensee` <a href="#user-content--license-detectable-by-licensee" id="-license-detectable-by-licensee">#</a>

-Licensee identified the license for project: Apache-2.0.
+Licensee identified the license for project: NOASSERTION.

 </details>